 Brian Charles will personally make informal repair estimates based on photos or descriptions of repairs needed.
 Formal, guaranteed repair estimates will only be made with the instrument here at our shop.
 We give accurate estimates of repair costs and stay within 10% of those estimates.

 Estimated Time Needed

 Time needed can vary based on the extent of the repair and our work load.
-Simple repairs can sometimes be completed while you wait or within a day of us receiving the instrument.
+Simple repairs can take a few days.
 Extensive repairs will be quoted when the instrument is in our hands and can range from a week and up, depending on the nature of the work needed.

 These are broad options to give you an idea of what you might choose.